EpfeiferNutri/Phage-plasmids/README.md

 **For more information, see: "Efficient detection and typing of phage-plasmids"** [ADD LINK]

 Here you can find the documentation, scripts, and data files necessary for the **identification of phage-plasmids (P-Ps)**.

-The folders are named after each approach, and see DESCRIPTION.md for details.
+See DESCRIPTION.md in the separate folders for details.
 Data and scripts required to reproduce analysis and figures of our study are in 'Publication_related_data'.

-## Repository structure:

 ### *tyPPing*